benmvp/slides/2017/reactconf/react-esnext.md

 NOTES:
 - So this is what our AJAX call looks like
+- On success, it updates the comments state w/ the response
+- On fail, it resets the comments state w/ the previous value
 - It's fine, but I don't like using jQuery, especially just for ajax
 - Including it could lead to proper React development, relying too much on refs
 - In addition, callbacks are so 2013